Reception & Honors at the Governor’s Mansion | 5:30pm

 Women and girls at every stage of their leadership journey.

 Women at the Capitol is built for anyone who wants to understand government more deeply, expand their leadership, or see what’s possible for women and girls in public service.
+Whether you’re exploring public service, supporting democracy in your work, or looking to expand your civic impact—this day is designed to meet you where you are.

-This day is for you if you are:
+Join us if you if you are:

 Students curious about policy, law, or public service